Pensions in Divorce

 What happens to your pension when you divorce?

-Two in five marriages end in divorce so it’s worth considering what would happen to your pension pot if you and your spouse split.
+Many marriages end in divorce so it’s worth considering what would happen to your pension pot if you and your spouse split.

 The number of people divorcing in later life is increasing and not only does it put couples under emotional strain it also creates complications concerning their pensions and retirement plans.
 Marital status has a large impact on the strength of a retiree’s finances.
 Property plays a big part in a divorce with the family home often at the centre of the battle.
 There is another asset that is just as important, the pension.